ZinanLin-Oscar/sdu-smile-lab/_posts/2025-06-15-SMILE Team Contributes to Landmark Study on Global Sand and Gravel Resources.md

 ---
-title: "SMILE LAB Contributes to Landmark Study on Global Sand and Gravel Resources"
+title: "SMILE Team Contributes to Landmark Study on Global Sand and Gravel Resources"
 image: images/20250615post.png
 tags: Research, Circular-economy, Built-environment

 ---

-**SMILE LAB** has co-authored a groundbreaking study that reveals critical insights into the **global sand and gravel crisis**.
+**SMILE Team** has co-authored a groundbreaking study that reveals critical insights into the **global sand and gravel crisis**.
 The research, published in *Resources, Conservation and Recycling*, tracks **five decades** of sand and gravel stocks and flows across **184 countries**.

 ## Key Findings